flowroute/flowroute-messaging-ruby/README.md

 		gem install flowroute_messaging-1.0.gem

 6. Import the SDK.

-## Create a script to import the SDK and send a message
+## Create a script to import the SDK

 Importing the SDK requires that you run commands either by creating and running a script or through the shell.
 The following instructions describe importing the SDK and running the `messages_controller` by creating and running a script.